NathanKhadaroo/Data_dive/README.md

  - `Creating Shapefiles.R` contains code for creating shapefiles from the loop info.

  - `scoot_linestring` contains shapefiles for all the SCOOT loops in Greater Manchester, represented as linestrings.

+ - `loop_map.html` is an interactive map of the SCOOT network.

 **Data collected:**